unm-digital-history/campus-history/essays/sub/index.md

 {% include aside.html class="left" text="
 What happened outside the Union has been the subject of much controversy and debate, which I cannot help clarify.
 Some crucial aspects of the encounter seem to be agreed upon. - Ferrel Heady, UNM President, 1970." %}

 Ferrel Heady, the President of UNM in 1970, wrote a memoir in 1999 in which he recalled the events of 1970.
 Farrel was inside the SUB when the National Guard troops arrived.
-He neglected to put blame on the National Guard for the violence and wrote: "specific incidents that occurred have been recounted in detail by numerous participants, without fully clarifying exactly what took place."[^note10]
+He refused to blame the National Guard for the violence, writing: "specific incidents that occurred have been recounted in detail by numerous participants, without fully clarifying exactly what took place."[^note10]

 [^note10]: Ferrel Heady, _One Time Around_ (Albuquerque, NM: School of Public Administration, University of New Mexico, 1999), 187-188.